 Use a Reputable Insurer

-Having adequate insurance coverage if a client lodges a claim against your brokerage is essential in real estate.
-CRES E&O + ClaimPrevent® offers tailored Errors and Omissions Insurance and access to expert legal advice via our team of qualified attorneys.
+Having adequate insurance coverage is essential if a client lodges a claim against your brokerage.
+CRES E&O + ClaimPrevent® offers tailored real estate Errors and Omissions Insurance and access to expert legal advice via our team of qualified attorneys.